aggregat4/dendriform/JOURNAL.md

 I just did a quick test with firefox as a second client and it does eventually show all the nodes that exist on the server, but it does that only after a refresh.
 Before that it creates a new document and after the second refresh it merges the trees and we have a spurious empty node.
 Is this at all solvable?
 Should we load the tree and wait a bit until we at least tried to get to the server?
 Merging the one empty node is not that bad, it is in fact desired behaviour from a certain point of view.
 But some tiny best effort in the beginning to try to get to a server may be useful.
 On the other hand that will impact performance.
 Perhaps the better solution is to not create an empty node by default?

 BTW we also need a way to notify the user of new server side events and the need to refresh the tree.
 Refresh it automatically?
 Is that too disruptive?
 Just notify on the page?
+I think workflowy forces the refresh?

 BTW2 merge this branch back into master.